actionhero/node-resque/README.md

 ## Worker Status

-You can use the queue object to check on your wokrers:
+You can use the queue object to check on your workers:

 - **queue.workers** = function(callback)`
   - returns: `{ 'host:pid': 'queue1, queue2', 'host:pid': 'queue1, queue2' }`